Severe Thunderstorm Warning issued for Dorchester, Wicomico by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Dorchester, Wicomico by NWS

-Effective: 2021-09-01 17:19:00 EDT Expires: 2021-09-01 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 700 PM EDT for southeastern Maryland.
+Effective: 2021-09-01 17:04:00 EDT Expires: 2021-09-01 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 700 PM EDT for southeastern Maryland.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Dorchester; Wicomico A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHWESTERN WICOMICO AND NORTHEASTERN DORCHESTER COUNTIES At 518 PM EDT, severe thunderstorms were located along a line extending from near Harmony to near Federalsburg to near Hebron, moving northeast at 50 mph.
+Please report severe weather by calling 757-899-2415, posting to the NWS Wakefield Facebook page, or using Twitter @NWSWAKEFIELDVA.
+A Tornado Watch remains in effect until 700 PM EDT for southeastern Maryland.
+Target Area: Dorchester; Wicomico The National Weather Service in Wakefield has issued a * Severe Thunderstorm Warning for Northwestern Wicomico County in southeastern Maryland Northeastern Dorchester County in southeastern Maryland * Until 545 PM EDT. * At 504 PM EDT, a severe thunderstorm was located near Vienna, or 9 miles south of Hurlock, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to trees and powerlines.
-These severe thunderstorms will remain over mainly rural areas of northwestern Wicomico and northeastern Dorchester Counties, including the following locations...
-Galestown, Mardela Springs, Brookview, Eldorado and East New Market.
+IMPACT...Expect damage to trees and powerlines. * This severe thunderstorm will be near Hurlock and Sharptown around 515 PM EDT.
+Other locations impacted by this severe thunderstorm include Galestown, Mardela Springs, Brookview, Eldorado, Linkwood and Bucktown.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0